Devansh157/Devansh157/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning java,sql,c#
+- 🌱 I’m currently learning java,sql,c#,python,js
 - 🤔 I’m looking for help with Building real life java based projects understanding and optimizing sql queries contributing to open source(don't know where to start from)